Welcome to My Personal Website!

 My previous research on wireless sensor networks and embedded systems addressed problems related primarily to networking applications such as vehicular networks and biomedical (body-area) networks.
 The research in our lab also considered more general applications of wireless sensor networks, such as routing, self-organization, and resource utilization.
 I currently have one or two Ph.D. students completing their dissertations in this area.
 For personal and professional reasons, I have decided not to continue working in this area and instead focus my research on high-performance computing and other research areas.
 Therefore, I'm not accepting new students with research interests in this area.

 In addition to the scientific applications mentioned above, we are also interested in general-purpose computing on GPUs.
 Our objective is to apply our knowledge of efficient programming of GPUs to a wide variety of computational problems that can benefit from the high degree of cost-effective parallelism offered by the GPU.
 I also still continue some efforts on the use of wireless networking for medical applications.
 This is joint research with, for instance, the College of Nursing.
-Although this is an active area of research, I'm not currently taking Ph.D. students in this area.
+Although this is an active area of research, I'm not recruiting Ph.D. students in this area.